-In Blue Zones we are invited to go on the journey with Buettner, which involves listening to the stories and experiences of people who are enjoying old age and trying to understand the cultural dynamics that make it possible.
-As he puts it: “To learn from them, we need only be open and ready to listen.”
+In The Blue Zones we are invited to go on the journey with Buettner, which involves listening to the stories and experiences of people who are enjoying old age and trying to understand the cultural dynamics that make it possible.
+As he puts it, “to learn from them, we need only be open and ready to listen.”
 Much of the information presented is therefore anecdotal as interviews and stories are related to the reader.
-Experts and associated studies are often mentioned but this is not a scientific exposition.
-Rather, it is a compilation of the accounts of people who have “been there, seen it and done it” when it comes to achieving a long life.
+He often mentions experts and associated studies, but this is not a scientific exposition.
+Rather, it’s a compilation of the accounts of people who have “been there, seen it and done it” when it comes to achieving a long life.

-One interview with then 102-year-old Okinawan Kamada Nakazato relates that before each meal she says “hara hachi bu.”
+One interview with then-102-year-old Okinawan Kamada Nakazato relates that before each meal she says “hara hachi bu.”
 Translated, this roughly means “eat until you are 80 percent full.”
 Eating less is one obvious way to cut down on excess calories and so help avoid the various health problems associated with obesity.
-It is not just quantity that counts when it comes to diet; quality is important as well.
+But it’s not just quantity that counts when it comes to diet; quality is important as well.
 The typical Okinawan meal of stir-fried greens and tofu is a high-volume, high-fiber, highly nutritious dish, but it has only a fraction of the calories of a typical fast-food meal.

-Another of the findings is that three of the populations eat only a little meat— in some cases only on special occasions.
+Another of the findings is that three of the populations eat only a little meat—in some cases only on special occasions.
 The exception is the religious community of Seventh Day Adventists at Loma Linda, many of whom are strict vegetarians.
 The diets of the various groups are dominated by beans, whole grains and vegetables.
-The Okinawans also eat a lot of tofu and the Adventists typically eat plenty of nuts and soya products.
+The Okinawans also eat a lot of tofu and the Adventists typically eat plenty of nuts and soy products.

-It is interesting that a campaign in England and Wales called Change4Life, meant to improve the health of these populations, has as its slogan: “Eat well, Move more, Live longer.”
-Similar slogans are promoted by various communities in the United States proclaim “Eat Smart, Move More” (the State of North Carolina), or “Eat Well, Live Well, Move More” (Chicago, Illinois).
+It’s interesting that a campaign in England and Wales called Change4Life, meant to improve the health of these populations, has as its slogan “Eat well, Move more, Live longer.”
+Similar slogans are promoted by various communities in the United States: “Eat Smart, Move More” (the State of North Carolina), or “Eat Well, Live Well, Move More” (Chicago, Illinois).